Ttanasart-pt/PXC-doc/content/__nodes/canvas.md

 ### <junc background>
 The background texture.

-### <junc use background dimensions>
+### <junc use background dimension>
-Whether to use the background texture dimensions instead of the <junc dimensions>.
+Whether to use the background texture dimensions instead of the <junc dimension>.

 ### <junc background alpha>
 The alpha of the background texture.